TranNgocDong/TranNgocDong/README.md

 ---

-## 👨‍💻 About Me | Giới thiệu
+## 👨‍💻 About Me

-### 🇬🇧 English

-I am an Information Technology student who is passionate about Cyber Security, Mobile Development, Networking, and Software Engineering.
+I am an Information Technology student passionate about Cyber Security, Mobile Development, Networking, and Software Engineering.

-I enjoy learning new technologies, building projects, solving technical problems, and continuously improving my skills through hands-on practice.
+I enjoy learning new technologies, solving technical challenges, and building practical projects that improve my skills and knowledge.

 Currently, I am focusing on: